 Can you tell me about a time you went above and beyond what was expected to please a customer?

-How do you feel about the phrase, “the customer is always right”?
+How do you feel about the statement that the customer is always right?

 Can you tell us about a policy you didn’t agree with at your last job?

 If a customer called and said there was a defect in a product they ordered, how would you handle it?

 Can you tell me about a time when you made a good impression on a customer?
 How did you approach the situation?

 Take your interview prep to the next level.